Freelancing sites and freelancing jobs

 Hence, I’m using these websites myself, I have experience with it, and I’ve decided to share this with you.

-IMO they are more effort then it’s worth.
+IMO they are more effort than it’s worth.

 These job links list will be populated continuously with new content over time.
-You can find thousands of freelance jobs here, maybe the one with your name on it is waiting for bellow.
+You can find thousands of freelance jobs here, maybe the one with your name on it is waiting for below.